michaelricelaw/michaelricelaw.github.io/_posts/2018-06-04-daily-updates.markdown

 title:  "Daily Solidity Update - some late night randomness - IBM's Coursera course, a call for open source contributors, and more"
 date:   2018-06-04 22:54:00 -0700
 categories: solidity dailies
 excerpt: Bunch of late night randomness for you.
-A little on IBM's Coursera court, Raine's call for help with solgraph, an extended CFP for chain-in, and more....
+A little on IBM's Coursera course, Raine's call for help with solgraph, an extended CFP for chain-in, and more....
 ---

 Happy Monday Developers,

 What do you have going on this week anyway?
 What are you excited about?
 Let me know -- [michael@michaelricelaw.com](mailto:michael@michaelricelaw.com)!

-In today's issue we're catching up from the weekend.
-We've got XXXX, XXXX, and XXXX.

 ## Solidity Random Community Updates